-Our activities are also informed by CROS (Careers in Research Online Survey).
-The CROS survey is a national survey of contract research staff conducted every two years.
+Our activities are also informed by CROS (Careers in Research Online Survey) and PIRLS (Principal Investigators and Research Leaders Survey).
+The CROS survey is a national biennial survey of contract research staff.
 The results from participating institutions are aggregated and published in a cross-sector report.
 We have participated in the survey since 2009.

-The aggregate report of the last survey results, from 2013, can be accessed here.
+The aggregate report of the survey results from 2013 can be viewed here.

 NB: In liaison with Staff Development, the Graduate School also provides information and support for staff supporting and/or managing researchers.